Political involvement statement

 We acknowledge that many Members of Parliament (MPs) will have a personal banking relationship with Nationwide.

-We are subject to internal monitoring of our political engagement budget, and audits of our political engagement activities.
-This oversight is supported by our Financial Crime Prevention Policy that seeks to protect Nationwide and our customers from illicit activity which would undermine the UK political system.
+We are subject to internal auditing of all political engagement activity and associated spending.
+This oversight is underpinned by our Financial Crime Prevention Policy that seeks to protect Nationwide and our customers from illicit activity which would undermine the UK political system.

 In addition, our Gifts and Hospitality Policy governs the process and approval procedures for gifts, travel and other privileges.